Why was this course developed?

 How is this course delivered?

-- Over the duration of the programme, students will be required to attend WIT for approximately 7 – 8 days from September to December, and 14 – 16 days from January to May.
+Over the duration of the programme, students will be required to attend WIT for approximately 8 days from January to June.

-Applicants for entry to this Postgraduate Diploma/MSc course should hold a bachelor's degree at honours level minimum 2.2 (Level 8) in an appropriate subject area or equivalent qualification.
+- Applicants for entry to this Postgraduate Certificate course should hold a bachelor's degree at honours level minimum 2.2 (Level 8) in an appropriate subject area or equivalent qualification.

 How to Apply